Manual Annotation

 Task 3

 Go through your annotations again and assign properties and values.
-You can use the categories already suggested in this tutorial (“certainty”, “importance”, “comment”), or create any other form of property that seems important to you.
+You can use the categories already suggested in this tutorial (“certainty”, “importance”), or create any other form of property that seems useful to you.
 Which annotated text passages require further discussion?
 What other properties seem to be reasonable?

-A tip: If you are working in a CATMA project with several documents, several tagsets or even several annotation collections (the latter is particularly the case with collaborative annotation, which was omitted in this tutorial), the latch in the Annotate module helps you to keep track (see Fig. 19).
-Click on the latch on the left to open it, select the desired texts, annotation collections and tagsets and close the latch again.
+A tip: If you are working in a CATMA project with several documents, several tagsets or even several annotation collections (the latter is particularly the case with collaborative annotation, which was omitted in this tutorial), the gray drawer in the Annotate module helps you to keep track (see Fig. 20).
+Click on the gray latch on the left to open it, select the desired texts, annotation collections and tagsets and close the latch again.

 image shows the annotate module and different organization windows

-Fig. 19: The latch in CATMA’s Annotate module for organizing documents, annotation collections and tagsets
+Fig. 20: The gray latch in CATMA’s Annotate module for selecting documents, annotation collections and tagsets

 In the next tutorial, we will explain how you can analyze and visualize text data together with annotations you have added to the text as metadata.